 If your creditor reports your debt as settled, rather than paid in full, it can negatively impact your credit score.
 Just like with bankruptcy, debt settlement can impact your score for years.

 It can, however, help you avoid the lengthy Chapter 13 bankruptcy process and other negative consequences.
-Once you’ve settled your debt, you can begin the process of rebuilding your credit.
+Once you’ve settled your debt, you can begin the journey of rebuilding your credit.

-A tax relief attorney can help you negotiate a reduction in the amount of taxes that you owe or create a repayment plan that you can afford.
+Tax relief attorneys can help you negotiate a reduction in the amount of taxes that you owe or create a repayment plan that you can afford.